Fayetteville area churches adapt amid pandemic

 Shaw Heights Baptist Church, 5946 Gregory St. Food will be distributed weekly from 10-11 a.m.
 Monday, Wednesday and Friday.
 For information, call 910-850-1617 or 910-635-5334.

 Village Presbyterian Church, 5303 Spruce Drive.
-The food pantry is open Thursday and May 28 from 2:30-4 p.m.
+The food pantry is open May 28 from 2:30-4 p.m.
 Bring a bag or container.
 Monetary and non-perishable food donations are welcome.

 If you would like information about your church or place of worship included, email faith@fayobserver.com.
 Please include contact information.